farmerajf/docker-grpc-base-image/readme.md

 Each time I started a new project I found myself scripting commands to update the base `golang` image with the necessary `protoc-gen-go` and `protoc-gen-go-grpc` tools.

 # How do I use it?
-Each master commit triggers an automatic build of the image in [Docker Hub](https://hub.docker.com/r/farmerajf/grpc-base-image).
+Each master commit triggers an automatic build of the image at [Docker Hub](https://hub.docker.com/r/farmerajf/grpc-base-image).

 To use the image as your base image add the following to your `Dockerfile`
 ```